joyjding/spot/README.md

 Hello there!
 So nice to meet you.

-Spot is an English syntax programming language that seeks to expose and teach a beginner programmer the logic foundations of programming without the overhead of learning what different symbols mean.

-Spot's machinery (parser/interpreter/compiler) is built on Python, and compiles to x86 assembly.
+Driven by an ever-present curiousity about how things really work, the thrill of a challenge, and a love of languages and language processing, for my final HB project I chose to design and implement a programming language.
+Inspired by the simple language of See Spot Run, Spot is a language designed to expose the logic of programming to a beginning programmer using plain English syntax.
+Spot compiles to x86 assembly and its machinery from string to final compilation includes a PLY lexer, a Pratt recursive descent parser, and code generation functions that emit assembly.

 Spot was built in 3.5 weeks as my Hackbright personal project, and as such, is definitely a work in progress.